 To alleviate the impact of these disadvantages, it's important for the licensee and operator to maintain a strong ongoing relationship with open communication for an LMA arrangement to succeed.

 A local marketing agreement should indicate that both parties are entering into an LMA, the date that the contract commences, and the station in question.
 State that the operator of the station will continue to comply with programming obligations, that the seller has no liability, and that the LMA can be terminated without warning if these terms are not met.

 If you need help with creating a local marketing agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.